Shahd171/Oasis-Furniture-Store/README.md

 # 🏨 Oasis Furniture Store

-Oasis Furniture Store is a desktop application designed for managing a furniture store, including user roles, products, categories, and cart functionality.
+Oasis Furniture Store is a desktop application designed for managing a furniture store, including user roles, products, categories, Orders, and cart functionality.
 Built using C# WinForms and Entity Framework, it offers separate dashboards for admins and customers.

 ---